List of Billboard Adult Contemporary number ones of 2002

 Celine Dion's "A New Day Has Come" held the number one spot on the Adult Contemporary chart for a record-breaking 21 consecutive weeks.

 Adult Contemporary is a chart published by Billboard ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
 In 2002, nine different songs topped the chart in 52 issues of the magazine, based on weekly airplay data from radio stations compiled by Nielsen Broadcast Data Systems.

-In the first issue of Billboard of the new year, the number one song was "Simple Things", a collaboration between pianist Jim Brickman and singer Rebecca Lynn Howard, which moved into the top spot that week.
-Unusually, despite going all the way to number one on the AC listing, the song did not enter Billboards all-genre chart, the Hot 100, at all.
-Brickman, whose recordings mix pop and New-age music, has regularly placed songs on the AC chart since the 1990s, but "Valentine", which reached number 50 in 1997, is his only song ever to cross over to the Hot 100.
+In the first issue of Billboard of the new year, the number one song was "Simple Things", a collaboration between the pianist Jim Brickman and the singer Rebecca Lynn Howard, which moved into the top spot that week.
+Despite going all the way to number one on the AC listing, the song did not enter Billboards all-genre chart, the Hot 100, at all.
+Brickman, whose recordings mix pop and new-age music, has regularly placed songs on the AC chart since the 1990s, but "Valentine", which reached number 50 in 1997, is his only song ever to cross over to the Hot 100.
 After one week in the top spot, "Simple Things" was displaced by "Hero" by Enrique Iglesias, which spent eleven weeks at number one, adding to the four which it had accumulated at the end of 2001.